gvwilson/sensibleadventures/nardica/nardica.md

 The words solidified into a spider-web of fact and guess and supposition as the *Guinevere*'s core tried to make sense of what it was seeing.

-"They after you?"
-Iffy asked Wales breathlessly.

-The blocky American shrugged.
-"Maybe.
-Or maybe they're just looking for a puppy to kick."
+Iffy opened her mouth to ask Wales if the Australian pirates were chasing him or the gear in his toolboxes, then shut it.
+Now wasn't the time,
+especially not with Uncle Jack there.

-"Never mind the shadding puppies---how fast is that drone of yours moving?"
+"How fast can that thing of yours move?"
 Uncle Jack asked as the ship swelled on the screen.

 "Mach three and change,"
 Wales replied.
-"Which will be worth exactly nothing if they spot it.
-Hang on."
+"Hang on."

 The image tilted and swooped as the drone dove toward the sea below, levelling off at the last moment to skim the tops of the waves.
 A trio of graphs appeared at the top of the control panel.
 Wales cursed under his breath.

+"What now?"
+Uncle Jack demanded.

-"They've got some kind multipath radar rig."
+"Some kind multipath radar rig,"
+Wales said.
+"They didn't have it three days ago."

 "Is that bad?"
 Iffy asked anxiously.

-"It means they know something's out there, but they don't have a lock on it.
+"It means they can tell something's out there, but they can't have a lock on it.
 I hope,"
 Wales amended fervently.
-"But look---there she is."
+"But look---there she is,
+the pride of the Tasmanian fleet."
 The *Taroona*'s outline suddenly came into focus as the drone came close enough for its tiny brain to see through their pursuer's dazzle.

-"She's murder is what she is,"
+"Murder in high heels is what she is,"
 Uncle Jack growled.
 The stubby frames of railguns bristled at her bow and stern.
 The large tube amidships had to be some sort of EM pulse cannon,